 Note: This property can be booked with Refs.
 922232, 922234 and 922235, together they sleep 14.

 All ground floor.
 One double bedroom with en-suite bath, shower over, basin and WC.
 Open plan living area with kitchen, dining table and sitting area.
 Shared external utility.

 Filey 10 miles; Scarborough 20 miles.

 The seaside resort of Bridlington lies on the east coast of Yorkshire, south of Scarborough and Filey.
 Two award-winning beaches of golden sand stretch out on either side of the historic harbour, bustling with activity.
 Beautifully designed promenades provide everything from fun-fairs to quiet places where you can sit and watch the world go by.
 Shops, attractions, restaurants and the historic 'Old Town' of Bridlington offer a fascinating contrast to life on the beach, where the latest Dad's Army has been filmed, whilst the Bridlington Spa Theatre on the front provides evening entertainment.
 There is also the East Riding Leisure Centre, with family swimming area and a variety of other indoor activities.
-Close by is the gateway to Woldgate, an area made famous by the artist David Hockney.
 Further afield are the picturesque villages and scenery of the Yorkshire Wolds, the neighbouring resorts of Filey, Scarborough and Whitby and the spectacular heritage coastline.
 There are numerous places to visit in the area, including Bempton's RSPB bird sanctuary, Sewerby Hall, Danes Dyke and Flamborough Head with its cliffs and caves.
 A great area for bird and nature lovers, or simply for touring.

 Note: This property used to be called Seaside Rendezvous.